raynamharris/LTCC-BIO103/index.md

 ## Mechanisms of Innate and Adaptive Immunity

-Innate immune responses are activated directly by pathogens and defend all multicellular organisms against infection.
-In vertebrates, pathogens, together with the innate immune responses they activate, stimulate adaptive immune responses, which then help fight the infection.
+Innate immune responses are activated directly by pathogens.
+Innate immune responses and previously-encountered pathogens stimulate adaptive immune responses to help fight the infection.
+How does the innate immune system activate the adaptive immune system?

 <figure>
 <center>